 "Où donc avait-elle appris cette corruption, presque immatérielle à force d’être profonde et dissimulée?" —Gustave Flaubert, Madame Bovary

 This is a comprehensive overview of my history as a writer.
 It excludes my work as a curator, with the exception of books and catalogues produced thereby.
 However, for me, curating always followed on my practice as a writer.
-Even now I see being the director of an art gallery as a writer’s project.
-So this website is a history of my publishing, though some unpublished texts appear.
-Recent books are excluded for obvious reasons.
+Even being a director of an art gallery I saw as a writer’s project.
+So this website is a history of my publishing, though some unpublished texts and other documents appear.

 I published my first article in 1977 in the Montreal art magazine Parachute after I had decided not to continue studies in art history but instead to follow my teenage interests in contemporary art.
 I had determined to become a writer, specifically an art writer.
 At that time in Canada, it was virtually a profession in name only with no recompense, except for those who wrote for newspapers, so it was only after several years of publishing articles that I started to write reviews as well, once Canadian magazines started to pay in a token way, in order to make a living of sorts as a freelance writer.
 I lived this way, living within the Toronto art scene, until I took a job as a senior curator at the Art Gallery of Ontario in 1985.
 That neatly ended my status as an independent art critic … and precipitated an identity crisis.
 I’m a curator, but also a critic, I would say for years, until I acknowledged that, yes, I am actually a curator—for whom writing leads, nonetheless.